Electric Vehicle Charging Speeds

-Electric vehicles can be charged using three charging speeds.
+EVs can be charged using electric vehicle service equipment (EVSE) operating at different charging speeds.

 Level 1

-The slowest, Level 1 equipment, provides charging through a common residential 120-volt (120V) AC outlet.
-Level 1 chargers can take 40-50 hours to charge a battery electric vehicle (BEV) from empty and 5-6 hours to charge a plug-in hybrid electric vehicle (PHEV) from empty.
+Level 1 equipment provides charging through a common residential 120-volt (120V) AC outlet.
+Level 1 chargers can take 40-50+ hours to charge a BEV to 80 percent from empty and 5-6 hours for a PHEV.

 Level 2

-Level 2 equipment offers charging through 240V (in residential applications) or 208V (in commercial applications) electrical service, and is common for home, workplace, and public charging.
-Level 2 chargers can charge a BEV from empty in 4-10 hours and a PHEV from empty in 1-2 hours.
+Level 2 equipment offers higher-rate AC charging through 240V (in residential applications) or 208V (in commercial applications) electrical service, and is common for home, workplace, and public charging.
+Level 2 chargers can charge a BEV to 80 percent from empty in 4-10 hours and a PHEV in 1-2 hours.

 Direct Current Fast Charging (DCFC)

-The fastest speed, direct current fast charging (DCFC) equipment, enables rapid charging along heavy-traffic corridors at installed stations.
+Direct current fast charging (DCFC) equipment offers rapid charging along heavy-traffic corridors at installed stations.
 DCFC equipment can charge a BEV to 80 percent in just 20 minutes to 1 hour.
 Most PHEVs currently on the market do not work with fast chargers.

-Shown below are typical Level 2 and DCFC charging stations.
+The figure below shows typical Level 2 and DCFC charging stations1 .

 Overview of EV Chargers

 The below table summarizes the typical power output, charging time, and locations for PHEVs and BEVs for the different charger types.
-(Note: Because the last 10 percent of charging an EV battery can take as long as the first 90 percent, for longer trips, it can save time to charge part-way [e.g., 20 to 60 percent] and drive fewer miles between charges rather than recharge fully and drive more miles between charges.)
 For more information on the power requirements of different chargers, see the Utility Planning section of the toolkit.

 Level 1 | Level 2 | DC Fast Charging | |